abrantesarthur/gos/README.md

 # GOS
-An operating system written entirely in GO, from scratch.
+An operating system written from scratch.

 ## Development